davidrawlingsus/usf-ugc-collector-v2/README.md

 ## File Storage

-- Media files are stored in the `uploads/` directory
+- **Media files are stored as BLOB data in the SQLite database** for maximum persistence
 - Files are renamed with timestamps and UUIDs for security
 - Supported formats: Video (mp4, mov, etc.) and Images (jpg, png, heic, heif, etc.)
 - HEIC/HEIF files are automatically converted to JPEG for web compatibility
-- Maximum file size: 50MB
+- Maximum file size: 500MB (optimized for Railway Pro, handles longer mobile videos)
+- **Automatic migration** of existing filesystem-stored media to database on deployment

 ## Mobile Device Support